 Wearables are taking over, and since Google introduced the Android Wear platform, there have been new entrants into space every few months.
-One of the most highly anticipated wearables was the LG G Watch R which became fully available in December.
-Well, we got one, so now we’re going to give you a full review so you’ll be able to make up your mind if this is the wearable for you, The Haze.
+One of the most highly anticipated wearables was the LG G Watch R, which became fully available in December.
+Well, we got one, so now we’re going to give you a full review so you can decide if this is the wearable for you, The Haze.

 Review- Android Lg G watch